 - Independent sector providers contracted to provide services for the NHS.

-Why are changes being proposed for eye surgery?
+Why are changes being made for eye surgery?

 The NHS has been working extremely hard to tackle waiting lists for planned care, which were made much worse by the impact of the Covid-19 pandemic.